uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec15.md

----
-starttime: "Nov 22, 2021 10:05"
-subtitle: Solution of nonlinear equations i
+# Lecture 15: Introduction to nonlinear equations
-title: Lecture 15
----

 TODO: I don't like the examples used in this section

 TODO: remove code references

-#  The problem
+##  The problem

 > Given a continuous function $f(x)$, the problem is to find a point $x^*$ such that $f(x^*) = 0$.
 That is, $x^*$ is a solution of the equation $f(x) = 0$ and is called a **root of $f(x)$**.